Akha language: Phonology

 Standard Akha has 25 or 26 consonants, and the Alu dialect has 23 or 24 consonants depending on how the syllabic nasal is analyzed.
 The /m̩/, realized variously as [ˀm] or [m̥], can be analyzed as a separate single consonant or as sequences of /ʔm/ and /hm/.
 Katsura chose the latter but listed the /m/ component of the syllabic consonant with the vowels.

 Any consonant may begin a syllable, but native Akha syllables which don't end in a vowel may only end in either -m or -ɔŋ.
 A few loan words have been noted that end in -aŋ or -aj.
 In the case of a nasal coda, some vowels become nasalized.
 Alu Akha distinguishes ten vowel qualities, contrasting rounded and unrounded back vowels at three heights while only the mid front vowels contrast roundness.

 Three vowels, /u/, /ɔ/ and /ɯ/, show marked nasalization when followed by a nasal consonant becoming /ũ/, /ɔ̃/ and /ɯ̃/, respectively.

+There are three tones: high, mid and low.
+Laryngealized vowels commonly occur with mid and low tone, but only rarely with high tone (mostly in loan words and personal names).
+There are no contour tones.
+Syllabic [m̩] occurs with all three plain tones and laryngealized with the two common tones.

+Grammar

+Like many other Tibeto-Burman languages, the basic word order of Akha is agent-object-verb (SOV).
+It is a topic-prominent language where the marking of agents are not obligatory and the noun phrase is often topicalized.
+Also, serial verb constructions and sentence-final particles are frequently used in the sentences.

+Noun phrase

+The basic order of the Akha noun phrase is noun-adjective-demonstrative-pronoun-numeral-classifier.
+Grammatical relations and semantic roles may be marked by postpositional particles.

+Evidentiality and egophoricity

+Some of the Akha sentence-final particles mark evidentiality and/or egophoricity.
+For instance, the particle ŋá expresses inference from what the speaker saw.

+In interrogative sentences, má or mɛ́ is used for confirmation; the same particles in the answer express information that the speaker knows for sure.

+Note that má appears in the second-person question and the first-person declarative while mɛ́ is used otherwise.

 Varieties

 Laos

-The table below lists the Akha varieties surveyed in Kingsada (1999), Shintani (2001), and Kato (2008), with autonyms and informant birth places given as well.
+The table below lists the Akha varieties surveyed in Kingsada (1999), Shintani (2001), and Kato (2008), with autonyms and informant birthplaces given as well.
 All locations are in Phongsaly Province, northern Laos.

 Akha Chicho, spoken in Ban Pasang village, Muang Sing district, Luang Namtha Province, is documented in Hayashi (2018).
 Hayashi (2018: 8) reports that Akha Chicho is mutually intelligible with Akha Buli.
+Nearby, Akha Kopien (also known as Botche) is spoken in another part of Muang Sing District, Luang Namtha Province, Laos.
+Some Akha Kopien words are as follows.

+There are 15 Akha subgroups in Phongsaly Province, with autonyms given in parentheses.